pablo360able/The-Augment/README.md

 * See if the X-cost attacks are being overstacked with MagicWeaponPower (and, theoretically, Arthame + Chemical X)
 * DrawCardAction's endTurnDraw boolean can be used to apply the fix I want for KiP and potentially Divine
 * Check how Entropy interacts with Mirror Image and temporary Artifact
+* Consider switching Spontaneous and Adventitious from card tags to SpireFields

 ## Balance
 * Nerf Stunning Strike (and possibly buff Magic Weapon)